videxrealone/Android_TicTacToe/README.md

 </RelativeLayout>
 ```

+* Conclusion:
+*
-=> These XML layout files define the structure and appearance of different screens or components within your application.
+- These XML layout files define the structure and appearance of different screens or components within your application.
 They specify the arrangement and styling of views, such as text views, image views, buttons, and containers, enabling you to create visually appealing and functional user interfaces for your Android application.

 ## MainActivity.java

 - This class represents the main activity of the Tic Tac Toe game.
 - It handles the game logic, player turns, and grid state.
 - The `performAction` method is called when a player clicks on a box in the grid, updating the game state and checking for a winning condition or draw.